John Madden: All-Madden team

 What does it mean to be 'All-Madden'?
 It's a whole range of things.
 For defensive linemen and linebackers, it's about Jack Youngblood playing with a busted leg, Lawrence Taylor wreaking havoc on the offense and Reggie White making the other guy wish he put a little more in the collection plate at church.
 It's about a guy who's got a dirty uniform, mud on his face and grass in the ear hole of his helmet.

 Other media

 Film

 Madden was featured in the movie Little Giants.
 He also played himself as the broadcaster of the fictional games in the film The Replacements alongside his broadcast partner at the time Pat Summerall.

 On December 25, 2021, the Fox network presented All Madden, a documentary highlighting Madden's rise to stardom as an NFL coach and broadcaster.
-Former and current NFL players appear in the film, which premiered prior to a Christmas Day contest on Fox between the Cleveland Browns and Green Bay Packers in Green Bay.
+Former and current NFL players appear in the film, which premiered prior to a Christmas Day contest on Fox between the Cleveland Browns and Green Bay Packers in Green Bay, just three days before his death.
+Following his death, Fox chose to re-air the documentary with a special encore presentation two days later on December 30.
+Various streaming platforms made the documentary available following the encore broadcast due to popular demand.

+A biographical film, Madden, written and directed by David O. Russell and starring Nicolas Cage as Madden, started filming in April 2025.